engineersCode/facultydev1/participants.md

 He teaches courses in data science and is interested in tooling and infrastructure for data science education, e.g.,  the computational infrastructure in the cloud, JupyterHub and autograding student assignments.

-### Rahul Simha

-[Rahul](https://www.seas.gwu.edu/rahul-simha) is a professor of computer science at the George Washington University, with a long-time interest in STEM education.